 We will argue later in the commentary (see 11:17-24) that in the “olive tree” allegory, the “root” is Abraham, and that all who believe in Christ are now genuine descendants of his.
 If they do not happen to be Jewish, no matter, since Abraham, both lineally and spiritually, is the father of “many nations”.
 On the other hand, Jews who reject Jesus are not truly children of Abraham (9:6-13).

 In v.
-16 Paul once again narrows his options: one tries to be saved by the Torah, or by faith, but there is no admixture of the two.
+16 Paul once again restricts the options to two: either one tries to be saved by the Torah, or one comes to God by faith, but there is no admixture of the two.
 He now cites another key verse, that Abram receives his new name Abraham, because it means that “I have made you a father of many nations” (from Gen 17:5).
 The synagogue might have taken the Genesis verse to mean that, Abraham would be the progenitor of many nations, beginning with the descendants of Ishmael.
-He is also the father of many kings, as Paul shows, David and then Jesus.
-As Matthew begins, “he genealogy of Jesus the Messiah the son of David, the son of Abraham” (Matt 1:1).
-What is more, he is “the father of us all” (v.
+He was also the father of many kings, starting with David.
+But as Christians now know, Abraham is the father of another king, Jesus: “the genealogy of Jesus the Messiah the son of David, the son of Abraham” (Matt 1:1, and of course Rom 1:3-4).
+What is more, Abraham is “the father of us all” (v.
 16).

 The reader will benefit by underscoring the first-person plural pronouns in what follows: “but also for us, to whom God will credit righteousness – for us who believe in him who raised Jesus our Lord from the dead.
 He was delivered over to death for our sins and was raised to life for our justification” (vv.
 24-25).
 Far from being a model of how the covenant of how and why circumcision saves, Abraham turns out to be a near letter-perfect pattern of how people come to God in this new age.